Civil Support Team works behind the scenes to help protect fans

 |0

-This work, Civil Support Team works behind the scenes to help protect fans [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Civil Support Team works behind the scenes to help protect fans, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.